junxit/us-congress-bills-114/bill.md

 ## § 7.
 Referenda

 - **(a)** *Initial Referendum*
-  - **(1)** *Referendum required* During the 60-day period immediately preceding the proposed effective date of the order issued under section 4, the Secretary shall conduct a referendum among manufacturers required to pay assessments under the order, as provided in section 6.
+  - **(1)** *Referendum required* During the 60-day period immediately preceding the proposed effective date of the order issued under section 4, the Secretary shall conduct a referendum among manufacturers eligible under subsection (b)(2) subject to assessments under section 6.
-  - **(2)** *Approval of order needed* The order shall become effective only if the Secretary determines that the order has been approved by a simple majority of all votes cast in the referendum.
+  - **(2)** *Approval of order needed* The order shall become effective only if the Secretary determines that the order has been approved by a majority of manufacturers voting who also represent a majority of the machine cavities in operation of those manufacturers voting in the referendum.
 - **(b)** *Votes permitted*
-  - **(1)** *In general* Each manufacturer eligible to vote in a referendum conducted under this section shall be entitled to cast one vote for each machine cavity in operation that is operated by such manufacturer if they satisfy the eligibility requirements as defined in paragraph (2).
+  - **(1)** *In general* Each manufacturer eligible to vote in a referendum conducted under this section shall be entitled to cast one vote.
-  - **(2)** *Eligibility* For purposes of paragraph (1), manufacturers shall be considered to be eligible to vote if they have manufactured concrete masonry products during a period of at least 180 days prior to the referendum.
+  - **(2)** *Eligibility* For purposes of paragraph (1), a manufacturer shall be considered to be eligible to vote if the manufacturer has manufactured concrete masonry products during a period of at least 180 days prior to the first day of the period during which voting in the referendum will occur.
 - **(c)** *Manner of conducting referenda*
   - **(1)** *In general* Referenda conducted pursuant to this section shall be conducted in a manner determined by the Secretary.
   - **(2)** *Advance registration* A manufacturer who chooses to vote in any referendum conducted under this section shall register with the Secretary prior to the voting period, after receiving notice from the Secretary concerning the referendum under paragraph (4).